Finding the right shoe in an eco-friendly way is not easy!

-In the case of clothing, it's possible to find second-life garments very easily or eco-responsible designs with a little effort.
-In the case of shoes, for reasons of hygiene and deformation, it is not recommended to wear used shoes.
+In the case of clothing, it is possible to find second-life clothing very easily or of eco-responsible design with a little effort.
+In the case of shoes, for reasons of hygiene and deformation, it is not recommended to put on used shoes.

 The most common composition of a shoe is 25% leather, 17% polyurethane, 16% synthetic rubber, 14% ethylene vinyl acetate (EVA), 8% polyvinyl chloride (PVC) and other materials.

-The materials used in their design generate pollutants or become pollutants at the end of their life.
-For example, when leather is tanned, a potentially toxic heavy metal ( chromium ) is widely used.
+The materials used for their design generate pollutants or become pollutants at the end of their life.
+For example, when tanning leather, a potentially toxic heavy metal ( chromium ) is widely used.
 As for polyurethane and glues, they generate chlorofluorocarbons (CFCs) and volatile organic compounds (VOCs).

-We can also understand that some materials are made from petroleum and, like all plastics, are not biodegradable.
-The end-of-life of a shoe, which can come fairly quickly, is not without an ecological footprint!
+We can also understand that certain materials are made from petroleum and that, like all plastics, they are not biodegradable.
+The end of a shoe's life, which can come quite quickly, is not without its ecological footprint!

-Obviously, the first thing to assess properly is the need !!!!
-Let's take a quick tour of needs in a country like ours.
-In an everyday context, and disregarding professional needs for example, the basis would be:
+Obviously, the first thing to properly assess is the need !!!
+We take a quick look at the needs in a country like ours.
+In a daily context, and ignoring professional needs for example, the basis would be: